 (i) Clinical evidence to support the effectiveness of the adherence intervention

 The most pertinent limitation of the evidence base is that the CFHealthHub ACtiF trial, which aims to assess the clinical benefit of the adherence intervention, has not yet begun.
 As such, there is currently no direct empirical evidence through which to quantify the benefits of the adherence intervention.
-Given this lack of evidence, the model uses the expected reduction in exacerbations used to inform the power calculations for the CFHealthHub ACtiF trial [7;14] as the basis for modelling expected treatment effects.
+Given this lack of evidence, the model uses the expected reduction in exacerbations used to inform the power calculations for the CFHealthHub ACtiF trial [8;15] as the basis for modelling expected treatment effects.
 Whilst this estimate reflects a legitimate prior belief, and forms the basis of the hypothesis that will be tested within the trial, there is a possibility that the anticipated reduction in exacerbations could be higher or lower than predicted.
+Nonetheless, the economic analysis presented here has a wider relevance in quantifying the potential gains that could be accrued through the implementation of adherence interventions which shift care from expensive hospital-based rescue to more economical community-based prevention.
+This analysis may therefore be useful in supporting the development and evaluation of other adherence interventions within the NHS or across other health care systems.

 (ii) Transition probabilities and exacerbation rates are assumed to apply indefinitely